 Ridiculous gifts become even funnier with the addition of adult beverages.
 Winter Cocktail Party is a fully facilitated virtual event that teaches attendees to make two festive mixed drinks.
 Guests can either bring all mix-ins, or supply just the alcohol and we will ship a holiday surprise kit containing dry ingredients.
 Either way, our energetic, elf-host will lead the group through holiday activities and seasonal drinking games.
 Afterwards, you can move the party to your own Zoom room and commence with the goofy gift exchange.

 Wacky gifts call for tacky attire.
 The perfect setting for your remote white elephant exchange is a virtual ugly sweater party.
 When you send invitations, instruct attendees to arrive in gaudy sweaters.
 Or you could ask guests to wear blank shirts, and construct your own ugly sweaters out of materials like felt, bows, garland, and Christmas lights.

 Next, run a contest to determine the most eccentric or creative sweater, and give out prizes.
 Wrap the party up with the white elephant exchange.
-Be sure to take plenty of photos throughout by using the capture screen function in your video meeting software.
+Be sure to take plenty of photos throughout by using the capture screen function in your virtual meeting software.

 Learn more about how to host a virtual ugly sweater party.

 3. Practice Your Present Poker Faces

 While your gang gives awesome presents, your employees may receive a dud or two from family, friends, or distant acquaintances.
 To prepare for these underwhelming presents, practice your present poker faces together as a group.